Autorevision/autorevision/README.md

 `VCS_SHORT_HASH`: A shortened version `VCS_FULL_HASH` or a synonym for `VCS_FULL_HASH` if it cannot be shortened.

 `VCS_WC_MODIFIED`: Set to 1 if the current working directory has been modified and 0 if not.
+Exception: in Pyton-style output the values are Booleans True for modified and False for unmodified.